December 1, 2024

 What exactly are dApps in the crypto world?

-The term dApps is short for decentralized applications, they are a significant concept in the world.
+The term dApps is short for decentralized applications, they are a significant concept in the crypto world.
 They operate on a blockchain or peer-to-peer network of computers, different from traditional apps which run on a single computer system.
 This decentralized structure allows them to be free from control and interference by a single authority.

 Key characteristics include: